StuChapman/IFD-MS-Project-Online-Learning/testing/TESTING.md

 2. question-nine.html Galaxy Fold device on Portrait view - 'mobving the work/customer around' test does not fit the card.
 3. Whilst testing on Firefox, I noticed that the color of the up and down chevrons on nonvalueadd.html was wrong.
 I had missed this on all the other devices!

+## Jasmine Testing

+I had a number of attempts with Jasmine testing, but I found none of them to be useful.
+With the nature of the functions I have used; pulling details from the page the user is currently on, I couldn't find a way to pass those variables to the testscripts.

+I tried to 'force' this by hard-wiring the variables into the testscript, but that felt like I was crowbarring it in for the sake of it.
+To that end I removed the jasmine-testing.html and testscripts.js from my project.

+Earlier attempts can be found in my version history.